olaniyan4m/Thenga-Project/PWA_DISPLAY_OVERRIDE_COMPLETE_GUIDE.md

 ## **🚀 Ready for Global Deployment!**

-Your Pezela apps now have **complete PWA Builder display_override compliance** with proper fallback sequences for all browsers and devices! 🎉
+Your Thenga apps now have **complete PWA Builder display_override compliance** with proper fallback sequences for all browsers and devices! 🎉